dataset-vn/crowdsource-tool/docs/source/guide/ml.md

 For example, for an image classification task, the model pre-selects an image class for data labelers to verify.

 You can also get a prediction for specific data using the API.
-For example, to get a prediction for task data of `{"text":"some text"}` from a Label Studio installation accessible at `http://localhost:8080`, run the following cURL command:
+For example, to get a prediction for task data of `{"text":"some text"}` from a Dataset installation accessible at `http://localhost:8080`, run the following cURL command:

    ```
     curl -X POST -d '{"text":"some text"}' -H "Content-Type: application/json" http://localhost:8080/api/models/predictions
    ```

-### Train a model with Label Studio
+### Train a model with Dataset

-After you connect a model to Label Studio as a machine learning backend, you can start model training from the UI or using the API.
+After you connect a model to Dataset as a machine learning backend, you can start model training from the UI or using the API.

-- On the Label Studio UI, click the **Start Training** button on the `/model` page.
+- On the Dataset UI, click the **Start Training** button on the `/model` page.
 - cURL the API from the command line:
    ```
    curl -X POST http://localhost:8080/api/models/train